Director: Marc Webb

 Directed by Marc Webb (whose CV bizarrely includes ‘The Amazing Spider-Man’ and ‘(500) Days of Summer’) and starring Chris Evans (who is coming to the end of his Marvel contract) – ‘Gifted’ is clearly a smaller, quieter, more personal project that is being squeezed in between saving the world.
 Evans plays Frank, who lives in Florida and repairs boats.
 He lives with his niece Mary (McKenna Grace), who in the opening scenes is reluctantly being sent to first grade, after a period of being home-schooled.
 Frank’s neighbour, Roberta (Octavia Spencer) helps out looking after Mary at the weekends and she thinks it’s a very bad idea to send Mary to school too.

 The reasons for this reluctance becomes apparent early on when Mary is clearly bored and truculent in class.
 Mary complains about the work being too easy and her teacher Bonnie (Jenny Slate) challenges her with some increasingly difficult sums.
 It turns out Mary is a maths prodigy.
-After getting into trouble at school, the principle suggests Mary go to a school for the gifted, but Frank wants her to lead a normal life, surrounded by normal children.
+After getting into trouble at school, the principal suggests Mary go to a school for the gifted, but Frank wants her to lead a normal life, surrounded by normal children.
 The reasons for this become clear – Mary’s mother had been a child prodigy too and struggled with her genius for her whole life.
 Enter Frank’s mother Evelyn (one of my favourite British actresses – Lindsay Duncan).
 She wants to move Mary to Boston, have her home-tutored and pushed into becoming a world-class Mathematician, like her mother.
 The conflict turns ugly and becomes a custody-battle in court.

 The acting talent that has been assembled is impressive.
 A film like this rises and falls on the charisma of its child star and their chemistry with the main adult (or adults) they’re interacting with.
 This is definitely a positive of ‘Gifted’ – McKenna Grace is a great find and clearly bonded with Evans and Spencer (as can be seen on the press tour).
 Because Evans is now defined by Captain America (and before that, Johnny Storm), he is an underrated actor.
 He has been subtly weaving in some indie projects between Marvel gigs for some time now, the most note-worthy of which is his directorial debut ‘Before We Go’.
 I, for one, am intrigued to see where his post-Cap career will take him.